-- Conventional Slab-on-Grade: minimum 6 inches thick. - Modulus of Subgrade Reaction: k = 100 psi/in. - Reinforcement is not expected to be necessary for geotechnical considerations.
-The actual thickness and reinforcement of the floor slab should be determined by the structural engineer.
+- Conventional Slab-on-Grade: minimum 6 inches thick. - Modulus of Subgrade Reaction: k = 120 psi/in. - Slabs should be reinforced with rebar.
+The actual floor slab reinforcement should be designed and provided by the structural engineer, based on the anticipated slab loading, geotechnical conditions and intended use.